Skip to content Skip to footer navigation

 Need to know

-• CHOICE experts have tested a range of electric blankets ranging in price from less than $100 up to over $400
+• CHOICE experts have tested 30 currently available electric blankets ranging in price from less than $100 up to over $400

-• Two CHOICE staff members took two of our lab-tested blankets home to try them out in a real-world scenario
+• Two CHOICE staff members took two of our lab-tested blankets home to try them out on their beds at home to find out whether they're worth it

 • Sign up to become a CHOICE member to get exclusive access to our detailed reviews of electric blankets and thousands more household products

-Looking for ways to save on your heating bill, or just love the thought of jumping into a warm and toasty bed every evening?
-An electric blanket could be the answer to all your chilly problems.
+Whether you're looking for ways to save on your heating bill, or you just love the thought of jumping into a warm and toasty bed every evening, an electric blanket could be the answer.

 But, if this is your first foray into the cosy world of electric blankets, figuring out how much you need to spend to get the best blanket can quickly send you diving under the doona in frustration.
 The array of products and price tags varies wildly, and while you can pick up an electric blanket for as little as $60, other models stretch to over the $400 mark.